Financial Accounting Standards Advisory Council (FASAC)

 The Foundation selects the members of FASAC, including the chairman, and broadly oversees its operations.
 The Council comprises approximately 35 members who represent a broad cross section of the Board’s constituency.
 They are appointed for a one-year term and are eligible to be reappointed for three additional one-year terms.

 The Council meets once a quarter at the FASB’s offices in Norwalk, Connecticut.
 Like the FASB, FASAC is committed to following an open, orderly process that is open to public observation.
-In addition to the Council members, the members of the FASB, its director of major projects and technical activities, several members of the FASB’s staff, and the chief accountant of the SEC attend each meeting.
+In addition to the Council members, the members of the FASB, its technical director, several members of the FASB’s staff, and a representative from the SEC attend each meeting.